BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

   - User credential are hashed in the database

-Using SHA256, we hashed the user's email and password and saved it to the database.
-As for the server's credentials, the Azure SQL database will provide a hashed version of the administrator's email and password for use in our Android application program (such that we don't login with plain text in our application program).
+Using SHA256, we hashed the user's email and password and saved it to the SQL Database

 - TR 64: NP-03 **[done]**